mcboyd-bu/Website/docs/gettingStarted/computerSetup.rst

 Racecar Installation
 ====================

-You are now ready to clone your racecar repository and install the racecar command line tool by following the instructions on `This webpage <https://mitll-racecar-mn.readthedocs.io/en/latest/tool_setup.html>`_.
+You are now ready to clone your racecar repository and install the racecar command line tool by following the instructions on `this webpage <https://mitll-racecar-mn.readthedocs.io/en/latest/tool_setup.html>`_.

 Webpage Inputs
 --------------